ProtoLife/daptics-api/pydocmd/graphql_api.md

 ### UpdateTaskResult

-Result of a save experiments task.
+Result of a put experiments task.

 <table>
 <thead>